 The benefits of SSO using identity providers are clear, but how do we go about adding SSO support such as Google’s to our AWS application?

 We’re going to leverage Amazon Cognito – AWS’ generic access control service.
 It allows administrators to create user pools that govern access to their applications.
 Using Amazon Cognito’s interface, it’s very easy expand your options for login from a username and password combination, to using Google, Facebook, or Amazon SSO providers.
+By the way, if you’re looking for a complete beginner guide on Amazon Cognito, check out my comprehensive beginner guide here.

 In this article, I’m going to walk you through the steps needed to add Google Social Sign On to your Amazon Cognito User Pool, allowing your application users to sign into your app using a users existing Google credentials.